 Another issue is the feasibility of running watchdog code on devices in the smart home.
-We assume that a watchdog device can run an elf process which can be used to transfer watchdog code onto the device.
-However, some devices, such as legacy and extremely resource-constrained devices, may not have the ability to install even lightweight processes like elf.
-Therefore, in some cases, additional devices need to be added to the network to act as watchdogs.
-Furthermore, watchdogs are required to have enough resources to run the lightweight algorithms of regular mode.
+We also assume that each watchdog device can run an elf process which can be used to transfer watchdog code onto the device.
+However, some devices, such as legacy and very low-powered devices, do not have the ability to install even lightweight processes like elf.
+Therefore, in some cases, additional devices may need to be added to the network to act as watchdog devices.
+Furthermore, watchdog devices are required to have enough resources to run the lightweight algorithms of regular mode.
 Again, the feasibility of running these algorithms is dependent on the security application.
 SVELTE consumes at most 0.350 KB of RAM (1.414 KB of ROM) at each device while D-WARD does not run any code on the devices.

-TWINKLE is a security framework that addresses the resource limitations of IoT devices by giving security applications the ability to run in two modes.
-However, TWINKLE can be extended to include more than two modes of operation.
+TWINKLE is a security framework that addresses the resource limitations of IoT devices by giving security applications the ability to run in two modes, regular and vigilant mode.
+In regular mode which will run more frequently than vigilant mode, security applications will invoke less resource-consuming functions than will be invoked in vigilant mode.
+However, TWINKLE can be easily extended to include more than two modes of operation.
 Certain security applications need to invoke a wide range of functions in order to mitigate an attack.
-Allowing for multiple levels of granularity in which applications can invoke functions of varying resource-consumption intensity may further reduce resource consumption.
+Therefore, allowing for multiple modes of operation in which applications can invoke functions of varying resource-consumption intensity may, in some cases, further reduce resource consumption.
+For simplicity, we only present two modes in this paper and from the evaluation results of the SVELTE+ and D-WARD+, we show that TWINKLE's two mode design reduces resource consumption.

 In future work, we plan on studying, and eventually addressing, the aforementioned issues.
 Specifically, we will evaluate multiple different security applications on TWINKLE and implement TWINKLE on a real IoT testbed to present a more comprehensive study on the feasibility of deploying components on border routers and devices.
+Also, we plan on evaluating the extent to which multiple modes reduce network and device resource consumption by plugging various security applications into TWINKLE.